Slamy/CDi_FMVTest/README.md

 ### Start application via stub loader

 Not feeling like burning yet another CD today?
+All examples here can be launched via stub loading over UART!

-Have `Preview 20250326` of https://twburn.itch.io/skyways in your CD-i before launch.
+	./stub_load.sh

-The contained movie file has the same filename and will be used when loading via serial port.
+Not only that, you don't need to touch the CD-i for these tests.
+All examples here will reboot the the machine into the stub loader when another program shall be started!

 ### Copy to MiSTer

-Keep in mind that the MiSTer CD-i core currently has no DVC emulation.
+Keep in mind that the MiSTer CD-i core is not yet fully compatible with DVC software.
 It won't work!

 	scp disk/FMVTEST.CUE disk/FMVTEST.BIN root@mister:/media/fat/games/CD-i